SYSK’s Fall True Crime Playlist: How The Great Train Robbery Worked

 Yeah, they got 120 of the 128 sacks of cash money onto,

-So by the time this thing was reported, they were gone and in this farmhouse, like with the windows shut and the shades drawn.
+so by the time this thing was reported they were gone and in this farmhouse like with the windows shut and the shades drawn.
+Okay.

-But that also kind of screwed them because before they left the train, they said, all right, no one moves for 30 minutes.
+But it also kind of screwed them because before they left the train, they said, all right, no one moves for 30 minutes.

-And so the cops hear this and they went, oh, well, they're probably within a 30-mile radius then.
+And so the cops hear this and they go, oh, well, they're probably within a 30-mile radius then.

 They're going to find us.